LLM-grounded Diffusion: Enhancing Prompt Understanding of Text-to-Image Diffusion Models with Large Language Models: Abstract

 \section{Abstract}

-Recent advancements in text-to-image generation with diffusion models have yielded remarkable results synthesizing highly realistic and diverse images.
-However, these models still encounter difficulties when generating images from prompts that demand spatial or common sense reasoning.
-We propose to equip diffusion models with enhanced reasoning capabilities by using off-the-shelf pretrained large language models (LLMs) in a novel two-stage generation process.
-First, we adapt an LLM to be a text-guided layout generator through in-context learning.
-When provided with an image prompt, an LLM outputs a scene layout in the form of bounding boxes along with corresponding individual descriptions.
-Second, we steer a diffusion model with a novel controller to generate images conditioned on the layout.
-Both stages utilize frozen pretrained models without any LLM or diffusion model parameter optimization.
-We validate the superiority of our design by demonstrating its ability to outperform the base diffusion model in accurately generating images according to prompts that necessitate both language and spatial reasoning.
-Additionally, our method naturally allows dialog-based scene specification and is able to handle prompts in a language that is not well-supported by the underlying diffusion model.
+Recent advancements in text-to-image diffusion models have yielded impressive results in generating realistic and diverse images.
+However, these models still struggle with complex prompts, such as those that involve numeracy and spatial reasoning.
+This work proposes to enhance prompt understanding capabilities in diffusion models.
+Our method leverages a pretrained large language model~(LLM) for grounded generation in a novel two-stage process.
+In the first stage, the LLM generates a scene layout that comprises captioned bounding boxes from a given prompt describing the desired image.
+In the second stage, a novel controller guides an off-the-shelf diffusion model for layout-grounded image generation.
+Both stages utilize existing pretrained models without additional model parameter optimization.
+Our method significantly outperforms the base diffusion model and several strong baselines in accurately generating images according to prompts that require various capabilities, \textit{doubling} the generation accuracy across four tasks on average.
+Furthermore, our method enables instruction-based multi-round scene specification and can handle prompts in languages not supported by the underlying diffusion model.
+We anticipate that our method will unleash users' creativity by accurately following more complex prompts.
+Our code, demo, and benchmark are available at: \href{https://llm-grounded-diffusion.github.io/}{\texttt{https://llm-grounded-diffusion.github.io}}.